 With bad lighting comes very dark images.
-Let;s bring it down to some camera basics here.
-If it’s a dark room- first thing you do is adjust your aperture to the widest it can get.
-So lowest number.
+Let’s bring it down to some camera basics here.
+If it’s a dark room- the first thing you do is adjust your aperture to the widest it can get.
+So the lowest number.
 Maybe it’s 1.8, maybe 2.8- the lower the number the better.
-Next check your shutter speed, I would say put it around 1/160th, for now.
+Next, check your shutter speed, I would say put it around 1/160th, for now.
 From there, start with your ISO at 200- just keep raising it until the image is exposed probably.
 If your ISO get too high and creates too much noise, you will need to reduce it.
 If your image is still dark you need to make your shutter a little bit longer.
-Remember we put it at 1/160th, so start bring it down from there.
-I am generally pretty comfortable bringing it down to to 1/60.
+Remember we put it on 1/160th, so start to bring it down from there.
+I am generally pretty comfortable bringing it down to 1/60.
 Keep in mind once it gets this slow, you have to stay very still- and expect some motion blur from your subjects if they are moving quickly on stage!
-Sometimes even if there is ample lighting I will drop to a lower shutter speed just to capture movement.
-It makes photo of a head bang less of a *weird face freeze frame* and more of a capture of action or movement.
+Sometimes even if there is ample lighting I will drop to a slower shutter speed just to capture movement.
+It makes a photo of a headbang less of a *weird face freeze frame* and more of the capture of action or movement.
 It also gives life to a guitar strum.
 The possibilities are endless.

 With low ceilings or smaller than normal venues comes an ugly stage.
 That is okay, you just have to get creative.
-Shoot other things- shoes, mics, cables, pedal boards, crowd- anything that isn’t the artist!
-Usually bands want to look as big as possible so images of themselves with not a lot of production in the back isn’t usually looked after.
-When an artists want me to come shoot them- it’s usually in LA, Chicago, or NYC – and this is to get the largest and best looking venues in the majority of their photos.
+Shoot other things- shoes, mics, cables, pedalboards, the crowd- anything that isn’t the artist!
+Usually, bands want to look as big as possible so images of themselves with not a lot of production in the back aren’t usually looked after.
+When artists want me to come to shoot them- it’s usually in LA, Chicago, or NYC – and this is to get the largest and best-looking venues in the majority of their photos.
 Basically figure out the best part of the current show they are putting on and document it.
 You want to show their best side always.